jnrflsh/minimal-webpack-configs/django-vue-mpa-no-ie/README.md

-# Django MPA Vue + SCSS
+# Django MPA Vue + SCSS without IE

-Django + vue webpack setup as simple as possible, supports older browsers with newer es6 features like async/await etc. If you don't need this, you can go for the even more minimal version prefixed 'no-ie'.
+Django + vue webpack setup as simple as possible without support for older browsers like IE (does not compile the ES6 features).
+See the version without 'no-ie' for that

 Inspired by [Pascal Widdershovens post](https://pascalw.me/blog/2020/04/19/webpack-django.html)